szabolcsdombi/zengl/docs/index.rst

 When the string ``shader_cache`` is passed to this method, it calls glDeleteShader for all the previously created vertex and fragment shader modules.

+When the string ``all`` is passed to this method, it releases all the resources allocated from this context.

 Interoperability
 ----------------